bthate/genocide/docs/index.rst

 treatement laws.

-Since the members of the :ref:`chamber <chamber>` and the :ref:`king <king>` were aware that these medicine are :ref:`poison <evidence>` at the time they voted for this law and the day the Wfz law took effect (1-1-2019), i ask the prosecutor to prosecute the king for making the commiting of the above mentioned crimes (killing, torture and impotent making) possible here in the netherlands in the hope that it stops the mass torture with poison the king of the netherlands and his government are doing.
+Since the members of the :ref:`chamber <chamber>` and the :ref:`king <king>` were aware that these medicine are not medicine but :ref:`poison <evidence>` at the time they voted for this law and the day the Wfz law took effect (1-1-2019), i ask the  prosecutor to prosecute the king for making the commiting of the above mentioned crimes (killing, torture and impotent making) possible here in the netherlands in the hope that it stops the mass torture with poison the king of the netherlands and his government are doing.

 Current status is an outside the jurisdiction judgement of the prosecutor which requires a :ref:`reconsider <reconsider>` to have the king actually arrested.